-A stay at the wellness refuge of Kranzbach often starts with astonishment: because even driving up the entrance, you are confronted with a sharply focused view to the silver rocks of the Zugspitze mountain.
+A stay at the Kranzbach often starts with astonishment: because even driving up the entrance, you are confronted with a sharply focused view to the silver rocks of the Zugspitze mountain.
 And beginning with the very relaxed check-in, your holiday starts immediately.
 You see satisfied people wearing snow white bathrobes flitting along the corridors, others – in checked mountaineering shirts – just returning from a hike, and many more just lying on deck chairs and enjoying the mountain air.

 We were permitted to stay in the main house, a historical stone building built in the year 1913.
-Because the building looks like a scottish castle, we should tell its brief story: the wealthy English aristocrat Mary Isabel Portman was visiting Garmisch and expressed a desire for a weekend domicile in this charming region.
+Because the building looks like a Scottish castle, we should tell its brief story: the wealthy English aristocrat Mary Isabel Portman was visiting Garmisch and expressed a desire for a weekend domicile in this charming region.
 She had plans drawn up, that reminded her of her homeland – a castle made of stone.
 By the way: this place near Garmisch was not unknown.
 Fairy-tale king Ludwig II., who also built the famous Schloss Neuschwanstein, had already had his private “Schachenhaus” built on top of the mountain.

 However, the outbreak of the First World War in 1914 destroyed the Bavarian dream of the young British woman.
 She returned to England and there are many indications, that Lady Portman never actually saw her completed countryhouse.